What makes a good opener?

 The formula is: for each of the 243 possible colour patterns a guess can produce (3 colours × 5 positions = 3⁵ = 243), calculate the fraction of remaining answers that would produce that pattern, then compute the Shannon entropy over those fractions.
 The result is a single number in bits.

-The best opener is not the one with the most common letters – it is the one that splits the 2,315 possible answers into the most evenly distributed groups.
+The best opener is not the one with the most common letters – it is the one that splits the known answer pool into the most evenly distributed groups.

 The numbers

 The LexiLab Wordle Solver runs exactly this calculation.
-It scores every word in the 14,855-word guessable list against the full 2,315 NYT answer list and ranks them by entropy.
-These are not estimates or heuristics – they are exact computed values.
+It scores every word in the 14,855-word guessable list against the known answer pool and ranks them by entropy.
+These are not estimates or heuristics – they are exact computed values against that list.

 Here are the top 10 openers by entropy score: